ttoda31/gallery-webapp-template/README.md

-My Vue3 & FastAPI Template
+Gallery WebApp Template
 ==========================

-I don't know if I'll use it or not.
+A template that I myself can use universally (as much as possible).